jhalterman/lyra/README.md

 Lyra will only retry failed invocations that are deemed *retryable*.
 These include connection errors that are not related to failed authentication, and channel or connection errors that might be the result of temporary network failures.

-#### On Threading
+#### On Publishing

-When a Connection or Channel are closed unexpectedly recovery occurs in a background thread.
-If the resource was closed as the result of an invocation and a retry policy is configured, the calling thread will block until the Connection/Channel is recovered and the retry can be performed.
+When a channel is closed and is in the process of being recovered, attempts to publish to that channel will result in `AlreadyClosedException` being thrown.
+Publishers should either wait and listen for recovery by way of a [ChannelListener][channel-listener], or use a [RetryPolicy][retry-policy] to retry publish attempts once the channel is recovered.

 #### On Message Delivery

 When a channel is closed and recovered, any messages that were delivered but not acknowledged will be redelivered on the newly recovered channel.
 Attempts to ack/nack/reject messages that were delivered before the channel was recovered are simply ignored since their delivery tags will be invalid for the newly recovered channel.

 Note, since channel recovery happens transparently, in effect when a channel is recovered and message redelivery occurs **messages may be seen more than once on the recovered channel**.

+#### On Threading

+When a Connection or Channel are closed unexpectedly recovery occurs in a background thread.
+If a retry policy is configured then any invocation attempts will block the calling thread until the Connection/Channel is recovered and the invocation can be retried.

 ## Additional Resources